2023 Prague shootings: Victims

-A 32-year-old man and his two-month-old daughter were killed in Klánovice Forest on 15 December 2023.
-The perpetrator's father was killed at their home in the early morning of 21 December 2023.
+The shootings claimed the lives of 17 people, not counting the perpetrator.
+Three people were murdered prior to the attack at Charles University: a 32-year-old man and his two-month-old daughter were killed in Klánovice Forest on 15 December 2023, while Kozák's father was killed at their home on the morning of the attack.

-Fourteen people—two staff members and twelve students—died during the Charles University attack.
-Twelve people were instantly killed within the Faculty of Arts building, one died from their injuries at a hospital, and one died after falling from a ledge while trying to escape the perpetrator.
-Twenty-five people were also injured; some of them sustained injuries while jumping from the fourth floor ledge to escape the gunman.
-Three people were injured outside the building when the perpetrator opened fired from the building's fourth floor terrace.
-Three vehicles were also hit, including two police cars.
+Fourteen people—two staff members and 12 students—died during the Charles University attack.
+Thirteen people were pronounced dead on the scene, including one who fell from an exterior ledge, and one died from their injuries at hospital.
+Twenty-five people were also injured, with 10 of them being in serious condition; some of them sustained injuries while jumping from the fourth-floor ledge to escape Kozák.
+Three of the wounded were shot outside the building when Kozák opened fire from the fourth-floor terrace.
+Three vehicles, including two police cars, were also hit by gunfire.

-Ten of the injured were in serious condition, one of them being a daughter of MP and member of the parliamentary committee for education Jan Richter (ANO), who criticized police for allegedly wrongly triaging his daughter as a low-priority victim who subsequently nearly bled to death before reaching a hospital.
-Three foreign nationals were reported to be among the injured: one Dutch and two Emiratis.
+One of the injured victims was a daughter of MP and Parliamentary Committee for Education member Jan Richter, who criticized police for allegedly wrongly triaging her as a low-priority victim; consequently, Richter's daughter nearly bled to death before reaching a hospital.
+Three foreign nationals—one Dutch and two Emiratis—were reported to be among the injured.

-Two of the victims were staff members, including Lenka Hlávková, head of the Institute of Musicology of Charles University, and Jan Dlask, a lecturer at the university's Department of Germanic Studies.
-The remaining fatalities were students.
+Two of the victims were staff members: Lenka Hlávková, head of the Institute of Musicology of Charles University, and Jan Dlask, a lecturer at the university's Department of Germanic Studies.
+The remaining fatalities were students, consisting of 10 women and two men between the ages of 19 and 34.

 Investigation

 Department of Internal Investigation

-On 9 January 2024, the police's Department of Internal Investigation presented the conclusion of its inquiry into police conduct in the case.
-The Department's director Michal Tikovský stated that they had found no mistakes in the police's handling of the case.
-He added that "The officers' actions were in accordance with the applicable legislation and internal regulations.
+On 9 January 2024, the Czech Police's Department of Internal Investigation presented the conclusion of its inquiry into police conduct during the attack.
+The department's director, Michal Tikovský, stated that they had found no mistakes in the police's handling of the case, adding that the officers' actions were "in accordance with the applicable legislation and internal regulations.
 The police intervention can be assessed as prompt and professional."
-Tikovský said that the police could not have known that the perpetrator was heading towards the main building, nor that he was preparing to carry out a mass murder.
+Tikovský said the police could not have known where the perpetrator was heading, nor that he was preparing to carry out a mass murder.
 Applicable rules had also been followed when issuing the perpetrator's gun license.

 The Parliamentary Security Committee requested the department's closing report.
-On 6 February 2024, they received a fifty-page report, in which 33 pages were completely redacted and the remaining 17 pages were mostly redacted.
-On page 39, it was stated that "it cannot be concluded that the police knew that the lives of the students of the Faculty of Philosophy in the building on Jana Palach Square were in real and immediate danger."
+On 6 February 2024, they received a fifty-page report, but most of the pages were either completely or largely redacted, with the unredacted pages indicating that the police supposedly had no information about the perpetrator's intentions; on page 39, it was stated that "it cannot be concluded that the police knew that the lives of the students of the Faculty of Philosophy in the building on Jana Palach Square were in real and immediate danger."
 Opposition ANO party members were angered by the redaction of the document and stated their intent to establish a Parliamentary Inquiry Commission with full investigative powers in order to receive complete information about the case.